 1.3.
 Your first AiiDA graph¶

-Fig. 1.9 was created manually but you can generate a similar graph automatically by passing the identifier of a calculation node to
+Fig. 1.13 was drawn by hand but you can generate a similar graph automatically by passing the identifier of a calculation node to

 verdi node graph generate <IDENTIFIER>.